NikKowPHP/social-brain/chapters/chapter-4.md

 The fix for this bug is a simple, protocol-driven loop to intentionally stop yourself from problem-solving and instead create a powerful circuit of understanding.

+> ### **Profile Alert: The Empathy Loop**
+>
+> *   **Architect Alert:** Your instinct will be to see this Empathy Loop as inefficient.
+This is your 'growth edge.'
+Resisting the urge to solve is your main quest for this level.
+> *   **Connector Power-Up:** You are naturally skilled at this, but your challenge is to use the Playback with clarity to confirm you understood, not just to make the other person feel good.
+> *   **Sentinel Shield-Training:** Your focus on threat can make you listen for what's wrong, not what's felt.
+Your practice is to consciously listen for the emotion, not just the potential danger.

 **Step 1: Flip the Empathy Switch.**
 The switch is a specific type of query.
 Instead of "Why" questions, which can feel accusatory, the Empathy Switch uses **"What" and "How" questions.** These are open-ended discovery questions that invite exploration.